-UMD provides several large email lists for broadcasting messages to the campus, including the most commonly used, umd.business.announce.
-Email lists with large subscription have the potential to inconvenience a large number of people when they are misused.
+UMD provides several large email lists for broadcasting messages to the campus.
+Email lists with large subscriptions have the potential to inconvenience a large number of people when they are misused.
 Please review and use these guidelines to help reduce inconvenience and annoyance.

 Before broadcasting an announcement of an open-to-the-public event via email, make sure it is in our Campus Events Calendar.
 Contact Cheryl Reitan in External Affairs for information about entering information into the calendar.